keis/rapidus/README.md

 Formatter
  - Formats a `Record` to a string, used by Sink

+Processor
+ - Applied to log record to add extra data before being given to the sinks

 Sink
  - Append log event to specific destination
  - Uses attached formatter to format record